Queensland Household Energy Survey 2024

 Introduction

-The QHES provides annual insights into consumers’ views of the energy sector, how they are managing household electricity bills and in particular how they use electricity in the home.
-It also explores consumers’ sentiment towards electricity supply, reliability and cost, together with tracking trends in perceptions and attitudes towards new technologies such as solar PV, battery storage, electric vehicles, and their propensity to go off-grid.
+The QHES, an annual survey conducted since 2009, provides insights into consumers’ views of the energy sector, how they are managing household electricity bills and how they use electricity in the home.
+It also explores consumers’ sentiment towards electricity supply, reliability and cost, together with tracking trends in perceptions and attitudes towards new technologies such as solar PV, battery storage, electric vehicles, and active management of their energy use.

 You can explore this year’s results by theme through clicking on the themed tiles below.
 Within most sections you can view the data by location, age group, solar PV ownership and other household characteristics.
 You can also select the “Trend” button to see how the overall results have changed over time.